 Visiting Moraine Lake in winter

-The Moraine Lake Road becomes a ski trail in winter, and tracks are maintained throughout the winter for cross country skiers.
-This is one of our favourite trails for cross country skiing in Banff area.
+The Moraine Lake Road becomes a ski trail in winter, and tracks are maintained throughout the winter for cross-country skiers.
+This is one of our favourite trails for cross-country skiing in the Banff area.

-Winter 2021/2022 update: As of January 3rd, 2022, tracks are set in excellent condition and the road is ready for cross country skiing.
+Winter update: Coming in winter 2024.
 You can walk, snowshoe or fat bike as well but not on tracks.
 Please respect skiers and don’t ruin the tracks.

 Cross country ski trails in Banff National Park area for all levels